Frequently Asked Questions

 Q: Why did MariaDB Corporation adopt a new license for MariaDB MaxScale?

-BSL is a licensing innovation designed to drive stronger community participation by making the code freely available and open for any usage, modification or distribution that is below the specified use limitation.
+BSL is a licensing innovation designed to drive stronger community participation by making the code freely available and open for non-production usage, modification or distribution that is below the specified use limitation.
+BSL 1.1 allows for (and encourages) the licensor to define an Additional Use Grant (e.g., allowing for free use below a specified level, like in this example).

 Q: Which MariaDB Corporation products will be under the BSL?